 Restless Leg Syndrome can be hard to deal with, even more so in the middle of the night.
 If your Restless Leg Syndrome is not linked to an underlying health condition, it can be managed a lot easier with just a few simple lifestyle changes.

-If you are finding that your RLS is associated with pregnancy, it usually disappears on its own within four weeks of the birth.
+If you are finding that your Restless Leg Syndrome is associated with pregnancy, it usually disappears on its own within four weeks of the birth.

-- Avoiding stimulants in the evening – such as caffeine, tobacco and alcohol
+- Avoid stimulants in the evening, such as caffeine, tobacco and alcohol.

-- Taking regular daily exercise – but avoid exercising near bedtime
+- Take regular daily exercise, but avoid exercising near bedtime.

-- Practising good sleep habits – for example, going to bed and getting up at the same time every day, not napping during the day, taking time to relax before going to bed, and avoiding caffeine close to bedtime
+- Practise good sleep habits – for example, going to bed and getting up at the same time every day, not napping during the day, taking time to relax before going to bed, and avoiding caffeine close to bedtime.

-- Avoiding medicines that trigger the symptoms or make them worse – if you think medication is causing your symptoms, continue to take it and make an appointment to see your GP
+- Avoid medicines that trigger the symptoms or make them worse – if you think medication is causing your symptoms, continue to take it and make an appointment to see your GP

 - Front thigh stretch – Standing parallel to a wall for balance, grab and pull one of your ankles toward your buttock while keeping the other leg straight.
 Hold for 20 to 30 seconds.
 Switch legs and repeat.